mVefa/battleship-multiplayer-python/README.md

 ## 📄 License

-This project is free to use for educational and non-commercial purposes.
+This project is licensed under the MIT License.